gravitational/teleport/rfd/0076-downtime.md

 ## What

-This RFD describes the causes of downtime that can occur during the course of normal cluster operation, regular maintenance (upgrades of cluster components - mainly auth nodes and proxy nodes, scheduled CA rotations with long grace period for all CAs) and emergency maintenance (typically user CA rotation with little to no grace period), and discusses the changes that can be made to improve the availability of services accessed through Teleport within the constraints of the current design, and recommends potential future steps to further improve things by completely sidestepping some problems in certain situations.
+This RFD describes the causes of downtime that can occur during the course of normal cluster operation, regular maintenance (upgrades of cluster components - mainly auth nodes and proxy nodes, scheduled CA rotations with long grace period for all CAs) and emergency maintenance (typically user CA rotation with little to no grace period), and discusses best practices and recommendations for Teleport operators, changes that can be made to Teleport itself to improve the availability of services accessed through Teleport within the constraints of the current design, and recommends potential future development steps to further improve things by completely sidestepping some problems in certain situations.

 ## Why